charmed-kubernetes/jenkins/docs/releases/stable/index.md

 However, we still need to manually create the tracks.
 For that, execute

-https://github.com/charmed-kubernetes/jenkins/blob/main/bin/ensure_track --kind <charm|snap> --name <entity-name> --track <track to create, e.g. 1.32>
+https://github.com/charmed-kubernetes/jenkins/blob/main/bin/ensure_track --kind <charm|snap> --name <charm/snap-name> --track <track to create, e.g. 1.32>

 for the charms/snaps as defined in the [charm-support-matrix](https://github.com/charmed-kubernetes/jenkins/blob/main/jobs/includes/charm-support-matrix.inc)